FA25SE050-RogueLearn/RogueLearn.BMAD.Documentation/docs/prd/glossary.md

 ## Learning Analytics Terms

 ### **Learning Path**
-The sequence of skills, quests, and activities that lead a student toward their academic goals, dynamically adjusted based on progress and performance.
+The sequence of skills, quests, and activities that lead a player toward their academic goals, dynamically adjusted based on progress and performance.

 ### **Mastery Level**
 A measure of proficiency in a specific skill or subject area, determined by: